-Whether you’re working on your first pregnancy or already rearing a brood, taking a pregnancy test is usually a tense time.
-And even if you’re excited about the possibility of adding another member to your family, it’s not uncommon for women to experience some challenge in interpreting the test results.
+Whether you’re trying for your first pregnancy or not, taking a pregnancy test can be a tense time.
+And it’s also normal to have some trouble interpreting the test results.

 How does a home pregnancy test work?